elimu-ai/web3-sponsors/README.md

 # Sponsors 🫶🏽

-> Dapp for sponsoring the education of one individual child
+> Dapp for sponsoring the education of an out-of-school child

 Education sponsorship program, using Web3 for delivering education to out-of-school children.
 A truly global and on-chain distribution system.